sourcegraph/about/handbook/people-ops/hiring/reference_check_questions.md

 ## Reference call

-People Ops will reach out to each reference to schedule calls.
+People Ops will coordinate a calls with references and hiring managers.
 People Ops will conduct the reference calls with the hiring manager present to address any potential concerns or follow-up questions.

-## Template
+## Reference call questions

-Call intro: "We already think [candidate name] is great, and are looking forward to working with them, so the call of this is to learn how we can best work with them and make them successful here at Sourcegraph."

 * In what context did you two work together?
 What was your role/their role at the time?
 * What would make [candidate] happy and motivated in a role?